Abhiguy/Marble-Blast-Powered-Up-Web/README.md

 <img src="./screenshots/audio.png" width="640">

 ## Building and developing
 You can build the game yourself.
 For this, simply clone the repository, then run `npm install --legacy-peer-deps` and `npm run compile`, which will compile the TypeScript code using [rollup](https://rollupjs.org/guide/en/).
 Then run `npm start` to start up the server (runs on :8080 by default).
-For fast development run `npm run watch-fast` (or `npm run watch` for a slower, but typechecked version).
-If you wish to bundle the project, run `npm run bundle`, which uses [Sarcina](https://github.com/Vanilagy/Sarcina) and writes to `dist/`.
+To bundle the project, run `npm run bundle`, which uses [Sarcina](https://github.com/Vanilagy/Sarcina) and writes to `dist/`.

 **Note:** This project has a dependency that requires `node-gyp`.
 Install `node-gyp` _before_ running `npm install` on this project with `npm install -g node-gyp`, and if you're on Windows, make sure to run `npm install --global --production windows-build-tools` right afterwards in an _elevated command prompt_.